 There are two main types of background reading that will be useful to your research:

-- Administrative histories – histories of the legislation and administration of Aboriginal and Torres Strait Islander people
+- Administrative histories – histories of the legislation and administration of Aboriginal and Torres Strait Islander people.

 Family and personal histories

 Many Aboriginal and Torres Strait Islander people have written histories of their own lives, their families and of communities such as missions or reserves.
 These are mostly published books and should be available in public libraries.
-You may find that someone has already done a lot of the research that's on your plan.
-And you may get ideas for sources to explore.

 AIATSIS has a comprehensive collection of writings by and about Indigenous people.
 Some of the collection is indexed by name in the Aboriginal and Torres Strait Islander Biographical Index (ABI).

 Start your search for books and other material by browsing the ABI and Mura catalogue.